 -contribute to the successful implementation of the programme

 Teachers use a wide range of assessment strategies to collect information on each of the elements represented in the written curriculum: the understanding of concepts, the acquisition of knowledge, the mastering of skills, the development of positive attitudes and the ability to take responsible action.

 What are the Learner Profiles and why do we use them?

 At Ascot we firmly believe that strong partnerships between home and school are crucial in your child’s well-being and development.
 We encourage an open door policy whereby parents can come and talk to us about any issue regarding their child’s welfare and learning.

 Throughout the academic year parents will be invited to presentations and workshops.
 These are designed to keep parents informed and to support parents with home learning.
 We also invite parents to celebration days and to activity days.
-We very much want parents to be part of our department, and to have more than just a snap-shot of what their little ones do at school.
+We very much want parents to be part of our community, and to have more than just a snap-shot of what their children do at school.

 Transition to Key Stage 1

 After 3 years in Early Years your child will make the move into Key Stage One.
 Children leave us confident, happy, and independent.
-We pride ourselves on preparing children for change and the new demands of the Key Stage One curriculum.
-Change can be daunting to some children, but we feel that Ascot pupils are fully prepared for the transition and are equipped with the necessary skills needed to fit into new routines.
+We pride ourselves on preparing children for change and the new demands of the Primary Curriculum.
+Change can be daunting to some children, but we feel that Ascot pupils are fully prepared for the transition because of the shared PYP curriculum that is taught in Early Years and in Primary and through our parent presentations, through collaborative learning opportunities with our Year 1 classes and through the consistent and cooperative support provided by the Reception and Year 1 teaching staff.
 Our Year 1 pupils settle quickly and soon realize that Key Stage One is just as much fun as Early Years!